 Michael Comerford from the Peacebuilding Opportunities Fund, explains their ‘roadmap to peace’ initiative:

 ‘On MAF’s Pibor flight you’ve got the Chief Administrator of Pibor and some government officials.
 They’re speaking with youths from the Murle tribe who are driving the violence.
-I’m going to Pieri to meet with the ‘Leopard Skin Chief’ – a spiritual healer from the Nuer tribe.
+I’m going to Pieri to meet with the ‘Leopard Skin Chief’ – a spiritual leader from the Nuer tribe.
 He is central to the peace agreement because he also commissions the violence.

 Most of our team are South Sudanese.
 We have a team in Jonglei State from different tribes - one is Dinka, one is Nuer and one is Murle.
 These are experienced guys – their recommendations steer us towards the traditional leaders.
 Other countries might call them “warlords”, but we don’t use that language because they’re likely to be part of the solution.’